-- (1) Information at significant transactions - A. Financing provided to others for the years ended December 31,2021: None. - B. Endorsement/Guarantee provided to others for the years ended December 31,2021: Please refer to Attachment 1. - C. Securities held as of December 31,2021 (excluding subsidiaries, associates and joint ventures): Please refer to Attachment 2. - D. Individual securities acquired or disposed of with accumulated amount exceeding \$300 million or 20 percent of the capital stock for the years ended December 31,2021: None. - E. Acquisition of real estate with amount exceeding the lower of \$300 million or 20 percent of the capital stock for the years ended December 31,2021: None. - F. Disposal of real estate with amount exceeding the lower of \$300 million or 20 percent of the capital stock for the years ended December 31,2021: None. - G. Related party transactions for purchases and sales amounts exceeding the lower of \$100 million or 20 percent of the capital stock for the years ended December 31,2021: None. - H. Receivables from related parties with amounts exceeding the lower of \$100 million or 20 percent of capital stock for the years ended December 31,2021: None. - I. Financial instruments and derivative transactions: None. - J. Others: Significant transactions between the parent to subsidiary and between subsidiary during the reporting periods: Please refer to Attachment 3. - (2) Information on investees: Please refer to Attachment 4. - (3) Information on investments in Mainland China: None. - (4) Information on major shareholders: Please refer to Attachment
+- (1) Information at significant transactions - A. Financing provided to others for the years ended December 31, 2023: None. - B. Endorsement/Guarantee provided to others for the years ended December 31, 2023: Please refer to Attachment 1. - C. Securities held as of December 31, 2023 (excluding subsidiaries, associates and joint ventures): Please refer to Attachment 2. - D. Individual securities acquired or disposed of with accumulated amount exceeding \$300 million or 20 percent of the capital stock for the years ended December 31, 2023: None. - E. Acquisition of real estate with amount exceeding the lower of \$300 million or 20 percent of the capital stock for the years ended December 31, 2023: None. - F. Disposal of real estate with amount exceeding the lower of \$300 million or 20 percent of the capital stock for the years ended December 31, 2023: None. - G. Related party transactions for purchases and sales amounts exceeding the lower of \$100 million or 20 percent of the capital stock for the years ended December 31, 2023: Please refer to Attachment 3. - H. Receivables from related parties with amounts exceeding the lower of \$100 million or 20 percent of capital stock for the years ended December 31, 2023: None. - I. Financial instruments and derivative transactions: None. - (2) Information on investees: Please refer to Attachment 4. - (3) Information on investments in Mainland China: None. - (4) Information on major shareholders: Please refer to Attachment 5.